CortexIntelligentAutomation/docs/content/en/docs/2025.1/getting-started/on-premise/install-innovation-only/single-server-without-ha/installation/setup-gateway.md

     1. Assign access permissions to Active Directory groups:

         To allow users to access the various roles within Gateway, it is first necessary to assign them the appropriate access rights.
-        Gateway currently supports four roles, but only two are relevant for {{% ctx %}}:
+        Gateway currently supports four roles, but only two are relevant for {{% ctx %}} Innovation:

         * Admin
         * Studio